|Light Rail Transit Association

 An enclosed bridge over Whitworth Street West carries a footpath from Network Rail’s Deansgate station to Manchester Central.

 Deansgate–Castlefield stop platforms are on opposite sides of the footpath, outbound to the east and inbound to the west.
-Outbound trams change to segregated mode after leaving the platform.
-Inbound trams change to street running mode before leaving the platform.
+TMS is now in use for the city centre and line to Cornbrook.

 See City South for a description of the segregated line to the south.